catalyst-cloud/catalystcloud-docs/source/billing.rst

   This script is meant as a reference for how to consume the Catalyst Cloud billing API to get a separate billing based on the latest invoice.
-It should be fairly simple to change the code to meet the other requirements.
+It should be fairly simple to change the code to meet other requirements.

 How to use
 ==========